On the prospects of interpolatory spline bases for accurate mass lumping strategies in isogeometric analysis: Conclusion

 With interpolatory spline bases, IGA moves closer toward FEM.
 Extending the method to multi-patch geometries is also foreseeable since they are treated in the same way as elements for classical FEM.
-However, just like the spectral element method, trimmed geometries might again become problematic, in particular regarding the choice of interpolation points.
-Beyond isogeometric analysis, accurate mass lumping strategies on trimmed or immersed geometries are one of the most pressing challenges in computational mechanics.
+However, just like SEM, trimmed geometries might again become problematic, in particular regarding the choice of interpolation points.
+Beyond IGA, accurate mass lumping strategies on trimmed or immersed geometries are one of the most pressing challenges in computational mechanics \cite{radtke2024analysis,eisentrager2024eigenvalue,burchner2025efficiency,voet2025stabilization,guarino2025stabilization}.